10 Best Herbal Syrups For Bone Health

 astragalus membranaceus syrup

-Astragalus membranaceus, commonly known as Huang Qi in traditional Chinese medicine, has been used for centuries to support immune function and overall vitality.
+Astragalus membranaceus, commonly known as Huang Qi in traditional Chinese medicine, is often used in herbal syrups to support bone health due to its purported ability to enhance immune function and promote tissue repair.

 vitex agnus-castus syrup